 Why you need more rules and fewer goals

-Nowadays, I set far fewer goals (I’ve set 13 goals for 2014).
-Instead of setting goals, I set rules for myself.
+Nowadays, I set far fewer goals for myself.
+Instead of goals, I set rules for success.

-A goal is a target, something you hope to achieve, something you try to do.
-It’s something you aspire toward.
+A goal is a target.
+It’s something you hope to achieve, or to which you aspire.

-A rule, on the other hand, is a law to abide by and a standard to adhere to.
-It’s non-negotiable.
-It’s something you do, no matter what.
+On the other hand, a rule is a law to abide by, a standard to adhere to.
+It’s non-negotiable, so you do it no matter what.

 Rules are important in both sports and life